How to buy a diamond engagement ring

 Ah… how big is it?
 A single carat is a wow-sized diamond.
 Below one carat, weight is measured in points; ie, 0.75 is ¾ of a carat.
 Diamond weight or carat is only partly indicative of a stone’s value, which depends on a balance of all four factors – as well as its lustre and proportions, which of course can only be found during the selection process.

 While the four Cs will undoubtedly help you to decide what type of diamond you’d like, in life, like everything, each stone is entirely unique.
 A skilled master jeweller will browse thousands of stones before hand-selecting only those exhibiting the perfect balance of cut, clarity, colour, and cut.
-Here is a suggestion: begin your journey on our website.
+Here is a suggestion: begin your journey on our website and Give us chance to explore collection of Diamond engagement rings uk.
 Decide what style and size of diamond you like and can afford.
 Then customise your choice with a stone that is as good as you can manage, confident in the knowledge that it has been individually picked from a world-class cutting centre in India and will almost certainly over-deliver on your expectations.
 There’s nothing in the world like opening the box to a very fine diamond.